nnstreamer/nntrainer/Applications/CausalLM/README.md

     - nntrainer weight binfile (matches with the name in nntr_config.json)
     - which are usuallyl included in HF model deployment.
 - compile the Application
+- If you test CausalLM on your PC, build with `-Denable-transformer=true`
 - run the model with the following command

 ```